Capital One Spark Cash Plus for Business

 - C1 Miles never expire.
 You will lose the C1 Miles on one card if you close the account, but you can prevent losing your C1 Miles by moving the points to another C1 card beforehand.

 - If you have a Miles earning card, C1 Miles can be transferred to some airline miles and hotel points.
-The ratios are 1:1, 2:1.5, or 2:1, and of course we only recommend transfering to those 1:1 partners.
-Some good 1:1 options are: Avianca (AV) (Star Alliance), Asia Miles (CX) (Oneworld), and Wyndham hotel points, etc. If you use C1 Miles in this way, the value is about 1.6 cents/point.
+Some good 1:1 transfer options are: Air Canada (AC) (Star Alliance), Avianca (AV) (Star Alliance), Asia Miles (CX) (Oneworld), British Airways (BA), and Wyndham hotel points, etc. If you use C1 Miles in this way, the value is about 1.6 cents/point.

 - You can redeem your C1 Miles towards travel expense at a fixed ratio 1.0 cent/point.
 You can also redeem your C1 Miles towards some merchants gift cards at a fixed raiot 1.0 cent/point.